cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

     If you selected one of the `-insecure` master images, use port 80 (the default) instead.
 (In this case, the `export` lines in the code are not required): `$ cfy use --management-ip ${CLOUDIFY_HOST}`.

- 2. Create an input file for the `CloudifySettings` blueprint
+ 2. Create an input file for the `CloudifySettings` blueprint.

     ```bash
     $ echo >install.yaml <<EOF